Website Navigation that Helps Your Users: Tips and Tricks

 Buttons to return

-Breadcrumbs aren't always enough to go back when using the online resource.
+Breadcrumbs aren't always enough to take a step or two back when using the online resource.
 You also need a separate button to return to the previous page.

 Besides, it won't be superfluous to add one more button designed in the form of an arrow pointing up.
 It's needed to allow users to do without scrolling and quickly go to the header navigation bar.
 This is especially true if the site has a lot of content.